maybester/transforming-analyzing-data-in-SQL/starting_with_questions.md

 limit 10

 ```
+#### answer: The product with highest ordered amount is Nest® Cam Indoor Security Camera of the nest category in city mountain view but kicking ball is still the highest ordered amount in USA.
 ```
--- The product with highest ordered amount is Nest® Cam Indoor Security Camera of the nest category in city mountain view but kicking ball is still the highest ordered amount in USA.

 select als.city, als.productcategory, als.productname, sum(p.orderedquantity) as totalprooductordered
 from all_sessions als
 join products p on p.sku = als.productsku